ChadBlickenstaff/ai-workflow-library/operating -systems/README.md

 # Cognitive Fitness OS

-A decision framework for integrating AI into knowledge work while preserving human judgment.
+A decision framework for improving thinking, learning, and decision-making through intentional collaboration between human cognition and AI.

-Rather than treating AI as a single tool, this operating system assigns distinct responsibilities to each component of the workflow.
-The goal is not to generate more content—it is to improve thinking, execution, and learning.
+Rather than treating AI as a collection of isolated tools, this operating system defines how human cognition, external knowledge, AI reasoning, and workflow automation interact to improve understanding, execution, and long-term cognitive leverage.

 ---